-While each person is different and your hair washing habits will depend upon season, skin and hair type and activity levels, we will guve you some tips to help you have healthy hair.
+While everyone has different hair washing habits and it will largely depend upon the season, skin and hair type, and activity levels, there are, however, some guidelines you could follow to help you have healthy hair.

-During the lockdown, we have more time to spend in our hair, that's right.
-And there's a question round and round in our head: "How often should I wash my hair?"
-Depending on your hair type, not washing your hair enough can cause dandruff, irritation, and even hair loss.
+The answer is not straightforward, I regret to tell you.
+We need to consider several aspects because it will depend mostly on your specific hair needs.
+For example, not washing your hair enough can cause dandruff, irritation, and even hair loss.
 But washing all the time can lead to an increase in oil production and scalp inflammation.
 Here you'll find our guidelines according to your hair type:

 How often should you actually wash your hair if you have normal hair?

-Most experts recommend washing your hair every 2-3 days.
-It depends on your hair type, of course.
-Also, if you work out frequently, use a lot of styling products, color your hair, or work in polluted environments, you may need to wash your hair more often.
+Most experts recommend washing your hair every 2-3 days for your hair to be healthy.
+Nevertheless, if you work out frequently, use a lot of styling products, color your hair, or work in polluted environments, you may need to wash your hair more often.

 Your hair changes